sharan7898/Ansible/README.md

 - name: This Playbook will create a file
   hosts: all
   become: true
-  task:
+  tasks:
   - name: create a file
    file:
     path: /home/ubuntu/newfile.txt
     state: touch